 Rahab, a supposed harlot who lived in Jericho and kept two Hebrew scouts from being discovered by the city guards.
 This allowed them to return and relay the information to Joshua, which led to the capture of the city.
 Rahab, for her kindness, was spared by the conquerors.
 The city of Jericho was pretty much doomed anyway since Joshua and his army had strict orders to level it.
 Rahab saved herself — and her entire extended family — the only way she could.

 The protagonist in the play by Alexandre Dumas, fils Lady Of The Camellias, called Marguerite Gautier in the original and Violetta Valéry when the play is adapted by Verdi into the opera La Traviata.
 She sacrifices her own happiness so as not to bring her young lover to ruin.
 A similar plot is used in Puccini's opera La Rondine, where the courtesan Magda gives up the young hunk Ruggero for fear of sullying his reputation.

 Kim from Miss Saigon.
-To be fair, she isn't much of a sex kitten (she's a 17 year old prostitute, an orphan and in desperate need of money); John seems to be more attracted to her innocence.
+To be fair, she isn't much of a sex kitten (she's a 17 year old prostitute, an orphan and in desperate need of money); Chris seems to be more attracted to her innocence.

 Kitty Duval in The Time Of Your Life.
 She won't let any friendly person call her a whore, claiming to be a burlesque actress who used to play around the country.